Maghreb: Christianity

+Jewish presence

+The earliest documented Jewish presence in the Maghreb dates to the third century BCE, with Jews being settled in eastern Libya by the Ptolemaic rulers of Egypt.
+During the Roman Empire, Jewish communities expanded across the Maghreb, with archaeological evidence, including synagogues and inscriptions, indicating their presence in what are now Tunisia, Algeria, and Morocco from the early centuries CE.
+Under early Muslim rule, Jews flourished in major urban centers such as Kairouan, Fez, and Tunis, with the Jewish community in Kairouan particularly noted for its significant intellectual and cultural contributions.
+However, Jews also encountered periods of persecution, particularly under the Almohad Caliphate (12th–13th centuries), which imposed severe restrictions on non-Muslims.
+In the 14th to 16th centuries, the Maghreb experienced an influx of Jews fleeing from Spain and Portugal due to growing persecution and the Spanish Inquisition.
+Following the expulsion of Jews from Spain in 1492 and the forced mass conversions in Portugal in 1497, many Sephardic Jews settled in North Africa, establishing new communities and integrating with the existing Jewish populations.

 In the 10th century, as the social and political environment in Baghdad became increasingly hostile to Jews, some Jewish traders emigrated to the Maghreb, especially Kairouan, Tunisia.
 Over the following two or three centuries, such Jewish traders became known as the Maghribi, a distinctive social group who traveled throughout the Mediterranean world.
 They passed this identification on from father to son.
 Their tight-knit pan-Maghreb community had the ability to use social sanctions as a credible alternative to legal recourse, which was weak at the time anyway.
 This unique institutional alternative permitted the Maghribis to very successfully participate in the Mediterranean trade.
+This facilitated contacts between the Maghrebi and European Jewish communities, particularly in trade in the pre-colonial period.
+The most important points of contact were Livorno in Italy with its harbour frequented by Tunisian merchants and Marseille in France with its counterpart, the harbour for Algeria and Morocco.
+The Maghreb region produced spices and leather, from shoes to handbags.
+As many of the Maghrebi Jews were craftsmen and merchants, they had contact with their European customers.
+Today, among Arab countries, the largest Jewish community now exists in Morocco with about 2,000 Jews and in Tunisia with about 1,000.

 Geography

 Ecoregions

 The Maghreb is divided into a Mediterranean climate region in the north, and the arid Sahara in the south.
 The Maghreb's variations in elevation, rainfall, temperature, and soils give rise to distinct communities of plants and animals.
 The World Wide Fund for Nature (WWF) identifies several distinct ecoregions in the Maghreb.